-- a.
+a.
 Procedural Requirements for obtaining approval to install a wireless communication device.
-The Town of Ashland Planning Board shall make all approvals of Communication Devices. - I. Rights of Abutting Towns: Because the visual impact of wireless communication facilities can transcend town lines; the Town of Ashland shall formally notify all towns that may reasonably be visually affected of applications for such proposed Communication Towers.
-The applicant shall be responsible for the cost of this notice. - Procedural Requirements for Approval for Modifying a Communication Device/Tower: - I. Any alteration of the original permitted use, structure or configuration of the Communication Device/Tower will require a new approval by the Planning Board. - II.
-Additional prospective users of an existing Communication Tower must obtain approval for their device to be added to the Communication Tower and bear the burden of showing that the Communication Tower shall continue to comply with all requirements with the addition of this user.
+The Town of Ashland Planning Board shall make all approvals of Communication Devices.

+• Rights of Abutting Towns: Because the visual impact of wireless communication facilities can transcend town lines, the Town of Ashland shall formally notify all towns that may reasonably be visually affected of applications for such proposed Communication Towers.
+The Applicant shall be responsible for the cost of this notice.

+b.
+Procedural Requirements for Approval for Modifying a Communication Device/Tower:

+- Any alteration of the original permitted use, structure or configuration of the Communication Device/Tower will require a new approval by the Planning Board. - Additional prospective users of an existing Communication Tower must obtain approval for their device to be added to the Communication Tower and bear the burden of showing that the Communication Tower shall continue to comply with all requirements with the addition of this user. - Any alteration of a Communication Tower/Device shall be subject to the approval of the Planning Board.
+Alteration of the Communication Device/Tower includes adapting or adding another Communication Device to the existing Communication Tower or a change in ownership of the Communication Tower.

 c.
-Authority for Planning Board to Hire Experts at Applicant's Expense

-As part of any approval or modification, the Ashland Planning Board may inspect the site and may elect to hire experts to verify that the application satisfies the provisions of this Article 9.
+Authority for Planning Board to Hire Experts at Applicant's Expense - As part of any approval or modification, the Ashland Planning Board may inspect the site and may elect to hire experts to verify that the application satisfies the provisions of this Article 9.
 These inspections shall be reasonable in frequency and the Board shall request the results in writing.
 Copies of such reports will be made available to other regulatory agencies.
-The costs for any such experts shall be borne by the Applicant.
+The cost for any such experts shall be borne by the Applicant.

 d.
-Procedural Requirements for Obtaining Approval of a Dismantling Plan e.
-Application Fee f.
-Waiver

-Prior to the start of any dismantling, the Applicant shall seek final approval of the dismantling plan from the Planning Board.
-The final dismantling plan shall include all provisions required by Section 9.2(a)(4)(A), shall specify a starting date and ending date for the dismantling, the safety measures to be employed and shall satisfy any additional concerns raised by the Planning Board.
+Procedural Requirements for Obtaining Approval of a Dismantling Plan - Prior to the start of any dismantling, the Applicant shall seek final approval of the dismantling plan from the Planning Board.
+The final dismantling plan shall include all provisions required by Section 9.2 (a)(4)(A), shall specify a starting date and ending date for the dismantling, the safety measures to be employed and shall satisfy any additional concerns raised by the Planning Board.

-The Planning Board shall establish an application fee for a Communication Device or Tower from time to time, based on a reasonable estimate of its cost to process the application for site plan review.
+e.
+Application Fee -The Planning Board shall establish an application fee for a Communication Device or Tower from time to time, based on a reasonable estimate of its cost to process the application for site plan review.

-The Planning Board may choose to waive one or more provisions of this Article 9, if, in the context of a particular application they serve no valid purpose, or where a waiver would create a benefit in terms of the purpose, as described in Section 9.1.
+f.
+Waiver - The Planning Board may choose to waive one or more provisions of this Article 9, if, in the context of a particular application they serve no valid purpose, or where a waiver would create a benefit in terms of the purpose, as described in Section 9.1.